Background trade policy

 Human rights impact assessments

 “Global trade must further the rights of people.
-Therefore human rights must be factored in to all decisions relating to trade policy.” – Public Eye voiced this demand over ten years ago in its document ‘Human Rights Economy’.
+Therefore human rights must be factored into all decisions relating to trade policy.” – Public Eye voiced this demand more than ten years ago in its document ‘Human Rights Economy’.

 The demand is more relevant than ever because bilateral free trade agreements (FTAs) contain provisions that go further than those of multilateral agreements, increasing the chances of conflicts arising between trade and human rights.
-This is particularly the case when it comes to FTAs with countries that are most vulnerable to violations of their economic, social and cultural human rights.
+This is particularly the case for FTAs with countries that are most vulnerable to violations of their economic, social and cultural human rights.

 For example, if the import tariffs levied by countries of the South are significantly reduced, it can remove important sources of income that they urgently need to support the poorest and most vulnerable sections of society.
 This negatively impacts these people’s right to social security, proper nutrition or education.

 Furthermore, FTAs often require stronger intellectual property rights.
-This demand can have negative consequences on the right to healthcare, which is guaranteed under international law (see our german documentation ‘human rights are not up for negotiation’).
+This demand can negatively affect the right to health, which is guaranteed under international law (see our German documentation ‘Human rights are not up for negotiation’).

 A call for prior human rights impact assessments

-Human rights impact assessments make it possible to identify the potential ramifications of FTAs on the human rights situation in partner countries.
+Human rights impact assessments make it possible to identify the potential ramifications of FTAs on the human rights situation in partner countries early on.
+Their findings should form an important basis for negotiations and serve as a point of reference for the design of trade agreements.
 Moreover, they help to shed light on typically opaque negotiation processes, ensure that conflicts of interest are addressed in a more democratic manner and subject decisions taken to public scrutiny.

-Public Eye has been calling on SECO (the State Secretariat for Economic Affairs), the Swiss government body responsible for trade, to carry out human rights impact assessments – before negotiations on a new FTA are concluded.
+Public Eye has for years been calling on SECO (the State Secretariat for Economic Affairs), the Swiss government body responsible for trade policy, to carry out human rights impact assessments – importantly, before negotiations on a new FTA are concluded.